Supersingular irreducible symplectic varieties: Moduli spaces of sheaves on abelian surfaces

-\begin{proof} The existence of elliptic fibration is equivalent to say that there exists a square zero element in $\NS(A)$ satisfying the coprime condition (note that there is no $(-2)$ curves on an abelian surface).
-As the argument is exactly the same as in Theorem \ref{ellstr} (replace $\NS(S)$ by $\NS(A)$ everywhere and skip Step 0), we omit the details here. \end{proof}
+\begin{proof} The existence of elliptic fibration is equivalent to the existence of a square zero element in $\NS(A)$ satisfying the coprime condition (note that there is no $(-2)$ curve on an abelian surface).
+The argument is similar to that of Theorem \ref{ellstr} with the following changes: \begin{itemize} \item replace $\NS(S)$ by $\NS(A)$; \item skip Step 0; \item in Step 2 of the proof of Theorem \ref{ellstr}, we used spherical twists to ``changing the roles'' of $r$ and $s$, more precisely, to switch between the Mukai vectors $(r, c_1, s)$ and $(s, -c_1, r)$.
+Here for abelian surfaces, the structural sheaf is no longer spherical; instead, we use Mukai's Fourier transform $\Phi$ recalled above, which has the same effect on Mukai vectors. \qedhere \end{itemize} \end{proof}

 Next, we need to slightly generalize the lifting results of Mumford, Norman and Oort (\emph{cf.}~\cite{NO80}) for the liftability of supersingular abelian surfaces together with line bundles.
 The following result is analogous to Proposition~\ref{lift}.